zuraxy/CSNETWK.MP/PROFILE_IMPLEMENTATION.md

+# A.I.
+Disclaimer
+This markdown is A.I. generated, but has been reviewed, verified, and revised according to the group's own comprehension.

 # PROFILE Implementation Guide

 ## Overview
-The PROFILE functionality has been successfully implemented according to the RFC specifications.
-Users can now announce their identity to the network, including display name, status, and optional profile pictures.
+The PROFILE functionality has been implemented following the RFC specifications.
+Through this feature, users are given the ability to announce their identity to the network, including their chosen display name, status, and optionally, their profile picture.

 ## Features Implemented